Yura52/teaching/2018_hse_python_seminars/seminar_6_iterable/notes.md

 You can iterate over them only once.
 After that such iterables are empty.
 _Examples_: file, `map`, `filter`, `zip`, `reversed`, `enumerate`
-This kind of iterables is fundamental and ubiquitous, because usually you don't need to materialize all the objects at once, you just need to iterate over them.
+This kind of iterables is fundamental and ubiquitous, because usually you don't need to materialize all the objects at once, you just need to iterate over them **ONCE**.
 For example, if you have an immense list with numbers and you want to iterate once only over even elements, obviously, you don't want to create a new immense list for that.
 Instead, you can use `filter` that generates such elements on the fly.
 Moreover,